 Things to Consider

 Depending on the length of time you are travelling a daypack or larger camping bag would be ideal options.
-For day ventures I like to use my Salomon trail pack, which is big enough for all my essentials.
+For day ventures I like to use my Salomon trail packs, which are big enough for all my essentials on shorter trips.
 For longer trips, I will take a different size camping bag.

 Shoes and boots